vito-royeca/Cineko/README.md

 Cine Ko! is an iOS app that connects to [themoviedb.org](https://www.themoviedb.org).

-This is the author's Udacity capstone project for the iOS Nanodegree course.
+This is the author's Udacity capstone project for the iOS Developer Nanodegree program.

 ## Features